sgod1/instana-notes/README.md

 **Events, Alerts, and Smart Alerts**

 Instana defines almost 500 built-in events that can be fired by Instana sensors.</br>
-Events represent curated knowledge catpured in Instana.<br/>
+Events represent curated knowledge captured in Instana.<br/>

 Set of events is extensible with custom events.<br/>

-Events types: Change, Issue, or Incident.<br/>
+Events types: Change, Issue, Incident.<br/>

 *Changes* are created for `online/offline`, or *change detected* transitions.<br/>
 *Issues* are created if entity is `unhealthy`.
 All issues are independent from one another.<br/>